gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Added non-document file types.
+Have to add front-end support for it.
+- Fixed: Forbidden folders and unnecessary files are now ignored.
 - Made global_shortcut and window hiding/showing work.
 - Added QuickLook preview for Mac.
 Have to test for Windows.
 - Setting allowed_filetypes in `indexing` and passing that wherever needed in backend or frontend.